Praise for The Lost Girl of Astor Street

 About The Lost Girl of Astor Street

-Convinced the police are looking in all the wrong places, eighteen-year-old Piper Sail begins her own investigation in an attempt to solve the mystery of Lydia’s disappearance.
-With the reluctant help of a handsome young detective, Piper goes searching for answers in the dark underbelly of 1924 Chicago, determined to find Lydia at any cost.
+So when Lydia disappears from their wealthy neighborhood without even saying good-bye, Piper knows something terrible has happened.
+Convinced the police are looking in all the wrong places, Piper begins her own investigation in hopes of solving the mystery of Lydia’s disappearance.
+With the reluctant help of a handsome young detective, she searches for answers in the volatile streets of 1924 Chicago, determined to find Lydia at any cost.

-From the glitzy homes of the elite to the mob-run streets of 1920s Chicago, Stephanie Morrill’s jazz-age mystery shows just how far a girl will go to save her friend.
+From the glitzy homes of the elite to the mob-run streets, Stephanie Morrill’s Jazz Age mystery shows just how far a girl will go to save her friend.